 - the purpose of the devolved grants - why devolved grants are the most suitable approach - the criteria that will be (or has been) used to guide the assessment/approval process; a draft version of the guidelines or assessment criteria is an essential attachment (this includes awarding funds to preselected participants) - how the applicant will ensure a public benefit is achieved on private land - confirmation that the applicant will provide a signed Landholder Agreement from each participating landholder prior to the release of any funds.
-The Landholder Agreement template is available at https://dpird.smartygrants.com.au/d/files/dlm/2c5ab83161398454a1e4e8371210352 f497.
+The Landholder Agreement template can be downloaded from the grant round information page 'BEFORE YOU BEGIN'.

-Devolved grants: expectations of private landholders undertaking exclusion fencing
+Devolved grants: expectations of private landholders undertaking exclusion fencing landholders are responsible for the upkeep of fencing for a minimum of 10 years after installation.